karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 	singleton
 	=> #<Class:#<Sayan:0x10053a1f0>>

 In Ruby, everything is an object.
-Even a class is an object (which inherits from Class, which in turn inherits from Object).
+Even a class is an object (which inherits from `Class`, which in turn inherits from `Object`).
 That means you can invoke methods on your classes:

 	Sayan.is_a?(Object)
 	=> true